Changing the way we invest in kindy

 New funding scheme to build capability of community and long day care kindergarten providers to support participation by eligible children with a disability or children who are developmentally vulnerable.

 Expansion of Kindy Uplift

-Kindy Uplift program to more services to address educational need of more vulnerable children and improve longer term educational outcomes.
+Kindy Uplift program to more services to address educational need of children experiencing vulnerability and/or disadvantage, and improve longer term educational outcomes.

 The following frequently asked questions will assist families and services to better understand the latest kindergarten funding reforms for Queenslanders.